 If you create a law firm website to market your firm, but no one finds it when they search online, will potential clients ever be aware of you?

 To get the most out of your law firm website, you need to ensure your site follows SEO best practices.
-Ensuring your site is well-designed is critical.
+Having a well-designed site is critical.
 This includes having useful, quality content.
 This is what search engines like Google—and the people who use them—are looking for.

-If you need to attract potential clients in a particular geographical area, make sure you also set up a Google Business listing.
-Make sure to provide a clear, useful description of your services, as well as contact information.
+If you need to attract potential clients in a particular geographical area, be sure to also set up a Google Business listing.
+You’ll want to provide a clear, useful description of your services, as well as contact information.

 For more information on effective keyword research, local SEO, and law firm SEO best practices, read The Quick Guide to Law Firm SEO.